MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/04-ERC20 balance/how-to-get-ERC-20-token-by-smart-account.md

 ---
-title: "How to Get ERC-20 tokens of a Smart Account"
+title: "How to Get ERC-20 Tokens of a Smart Account"
 slug: "../how-to-get-erc-20-token-of-smart-contract-account"
-description: "Learn how to query and get ERC-20 tokens smart contract using the Moralis Wallet API."
+description: "Learn how to query and get tokens smart contracts using the Moralis Wallet API."
 sidebar_label: Get ERC-20 tokens of a smart contract account
 ---

 :::tip
-As an example of account types, you can read the [Ethereum Accounts](https://ethereum.org/en/developers/docs/accounts/#types-of-account) article.
+If you'd like examples of account types, read the [Ethereum Accounts](https://ethereum.org/en/developers/docs/accounts/#types-of-account) article.
 :::

-The Moralis [Wallet API](https://moralis.io/api/wallet/) streamlines the retrieval of ERC-20 tokens, it allows developers to access tokens data for various purposes.
+The Moralis [Wallet API](https://moralis.io/api/wallet/) streamlines the retrieval of ERC-20 tokens, allowing developers to access token data for various purposes.

-When you make a new token on the Ethereum network, it usually has the ERC-20 specification.
+When you create a new token on the Ethereum network, it usually follows ERC-20 specifications.
 For an Ethereum token to align with the ERC-20 standard, it must possess an array of diverse methods and attributes.
-These elements collectively form the essential building blocks that enable smart contracts to function seamlessly within the Ethereum network as tokens.
+Collectively, these elements form the essential building blocks that enable smart contracts to function seamlessly as tokens within the Ethereum network.

-The ERC-20 standard serves as a universal blueprint and interface, providing a common set of guidelines for smart contracts to adhere to when operating as tokens on the Ethereum blockchain.
+The ERC-20 standard serves as a universal blueprint and interface.
+Further, the standard provides a common set of guidelines for smart contracts to adhere to when operating as tokens on the Ethereum blockchain.
 This standardized framework fosters interoperability, consistency, and compatibility, making ERC-20 tokens the cornerstone of decentralized finance (DeFi) and blockchain-based ecosystems.

-This step-by-step tutorial shows how to retrieve and query an ERC-20 token in a smart account using the account address and the token contract, simplifying the process and offering code examples in multiple programming languages.
+This step-by-step tutorial shows how to easily retrieve and query an ERC-20 token in a smart account using an account address and token contract.
+What's more, this tutorial offers code examples in multiple programming languages.

 :::tip
 This tutorial uses Moralis' [`getWalletTokenBalances`](/web3-data-api/evm/reference/get-wallet-token-balances) RPC method.